A person who resides outside the U.S. is eligible to enroll in SMI only if the person

 is eligible for HI.
 This is because a foreign resident cannot meet the U.S. residence

 requirement in HI 00805.005 A.2., even if the person is a citizen of the United States.

-The SMI IEP for foreign residents who are eligible for HI is determined based on the month in which they could have become entitled to HI if they had filed an application for HI entitlement.
+The SMI IEP for foreign residents who are eligible for HI is determined based on the month in which the foreign resident could have become entitled to HI if the foreign resident had filed an application for HI entitlement.